Investigating and handling alerts

 oc or the OpenShift Console).

-The system is expected to show up again but can be prevented by tweaking the configuration.
+The alert is expected to show up again but can be prevented by tweaking the configuration.
 Giving more resources, fixing a typo, changing a setting are all potential solutions.

 Be cautious with throwing resources at a problem.
 Sometimes reducing system load is the better way to go.